ReFlex+ Supercharger Boost Control Wiring and Software Setup

 BOOST CONTROL SOFTWARE SETUP:

-The ReFlex+ standalone boost controller should be assigned to AUX1 using the AUX mode selector.
+The ReFlex+ standalone boost controller should be assigned to AUX1 (if using the single white wire), or AUX4 (if using the 2-pin connector supplied in the THP kit), using the AUX mode selector.

 In TunerPro start by setting the Parameter Tree to View by: Parameter Category

-Open up the Outputs Folder and open AUX1 Local Map Selector and set to 2 for boost control at be active on that output.
+Open up the Outputs Folder and open AUX1 or AUX4 Local Map Selector and set to 2 for boost control at be active on that output.

 0 - (20Hz) for a MAC valve on a vacuum operated bypass.